PavelSav1n/client-chat/README.md

 !save DESTINATION -- save chat all messages to file.
 Example: !save d:\message.txt !exit -- exit chat to main menu
 ```

+## 3. Other

+`client-chat` application has different layers of logging, which you can change in [log4j.properties](https://github.com/PavelSav1n/server-chat/blob/master/src/main/resources/log4j.properties).
+Some basic information about how to setup Log4j is present in those properties via comments.

 :arrow_up_small:[Back to contents](https://github.com/PavelSav1n/client-chat/tree/master#contents)